University Data Center

 Executive Compliance Committee (ECC) - Information Resources Use and Security Policy

-Last month, Gregory Fenves, Executive Vice President and Provost, and Kevin Hegarty, Vice President and Chief Financial Officer, announced the change in University policy requiring all commodity IT services be either physically or virtually located within the University Data Center.
-The policy change applies only to commodity IT services.
-"Commodity" IT servers are defined as "web servers, mail servers, file servers, database servers, and directory servers" in colleges, departments, and units.
-This policy goes into effect September 1, 2014, to enable campus time to plan and transition.
+In May 2015, the ISO distributed a second round of notices to owners of “Commodity” IT servers.
+The Information Resources Use and Security Policy requires that all commodity IT services be either physically or virtually located within the University Data Center.
+The policy, which went into effect September 1, 2014, applies only to commodity IT services.
+“Commodity” IT servers are defined as “web servers, mail servers, file servers, database servers, and directory servers” in colleges, departments, and units.
 Of course, not all IT services fall into this category and exception requests can be filed with the Information Security Office.
 Information Resources Use and Security Policy.

 University Data Centers Preparations

-UDC staff members have been busy planning and preparing to assist customers with the influx of systems needing to comply with the ECC policy change.
+UDC staff members are prepared to assist customers needing to comply with the ECC policy.
 We are dedicated to making the transition as painless as possible and are happy to announce the following temporary policy changes.